Milwaukee Club

 The Milwaukee Club is a private social club in Milwaukee, Wisconsin.
 Its current address is 706 N. Jefferson Street.
+It has EIN 39-0475860 under the status 501(c)(7) Social and Recreation Clubs; in 2024 it reported total revenue of $843,255 and total assets of $1,341,742.

 Clubhouse

 The Queen Anne-style building that currently houses the Milwaukee Club was constructed in 1884 and was designed by architect Daniel Burnham.
 The estimated cost for the project was $60,000.
 In 1893, architect Walter A. Holbrook was commissioned by the club to extend the building 18 ft north.
 During this process, the north wall of the building was demolished, and the roofline was reconfigured.
 The building is also known for a distinctive corner turret that juts out from the rest of the clubhouse.

 The Milwaukee Club building has numerous dining rooms for members, including a main dining room, as well as 10 private dining rooms that can accommodate between two and 60 guests at a time.
 In 1910, Lydia Van Dyke Payne donated her late husband Henry's book collection to the club, and an estimated 2,000 volumes were gifted to the club's library, today known as the Henry C. Payne Library.